Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWell, welcome to the podcast.

-Speaker AAnd you are over this episode going to be recording some of the people that have attended and some of the, some of the crews that are here.
+Speaker AAnd, and you are over this episode going to be recording some of the people that have attended and some of the, some of the crews that are here.

 Speaker AYeah, of course.

-Speaker AIt's happy that I'm gonna record and talk to people about the stuff that and we all enjoy because Shanti's is a big part of all our lives and I think looking at the talking to people is going to be very helpful for me and everyone else to be able to talk and chat.
+Speaker AHappy that I'm going to record and talk to people about the stuff that we all love and we all enjoy because shanties is a big part of all our lives and I think looking at the talking to people is going to be very helpful for me and everyone else to be able to talk and chat.

 Speaker AExcellent.